how to clean a guitar

 Time to start deep cleaning the guitar

-Our cleaner can be used on all guitar surfaces as it is fully compatible, even with nitrocellulose finishes.
+At this stage it is advisable to use the cleaner, which can be used on all surfaces of the guitar, as it is fully compatible, even with nitrocellulose finishes.

-Use a microfiber cloth and apply a small amount of Polish & Cleaner, then wipe the surface of the guitar until it is dry and free of cleaner residue to achieve superior shine, cleaning and protection.
+Use a microfibre cloth and apply a small amount of polish, then wipe the surface of the guitar until it is dry and free of cleaner residue to achieve a superior shine, cleanliness and protection.

-Pay special attention to areas that are more difficult to access and where dust and dirt tend to accumulate, such as under the strings in the bridge area or areas where the arm rub is more intense.
+Pay special attention to the areas that are most difficult to access and where dust and dirt tend to accumulate, such as under the strings in the bridge area or the areas where the arm rubbing is most intense.

-Finally, after the general cleaning, it is advisable to use any of the oils available on the market to nourish the wood of our fingerboard in case it is not varnished.
+Finally, after the general cleaning it is advisable to use any of the oils available on the market to nourish the wood of our fretboard in case it is not varnished.

 How often to repeat this cleaning?

-We must clean the surfaces of the guitar every time we play, thus preventing dirt from accumulating and damaging any area or components of the guitar.
-It is highly recommended to always store the guitar in its case when not in use and to perform a deep cleaning every time a string change is made.
+The surfaces of the guitar should be cleaned every time we play, in order to avoid the accumulation of dirt and damage to any area or component of the guitar.
+It is highly recommended to always keep the guitar in its case when it is not in use and to carry out a thorough cleaning every time the strings are changed.

 Tip: Clean the guitar with clean strings, you will be able to better access all the corners of the guitar and treat the neck properly Tip: Clean the guitar with clean strings, you can better access all the corners of the guitar and treat the neck properly.